pprotas/notes/software-engineering/algorithms/quicksort.md

 In the best case, there are still $O(n)$ levels, but each level takes $O(\log{n})$ to complete because the array is divided in half every time.
 This results in $O(n) \times O(\log{n}) = O(n \log{n})$ time.

 Turns out, if you pick a random pivot every time, quicksort will complete in $O(n \log{n})$ on average.
-This means that the average case is also the best case.
+This means that the average case is often also the best case.
 Here is how we can modify the code to pick a random pivot:

 ```python
 import random